mymadlab/KQL/makeset-makelist.md

 - Makeset creates an array of json objects by flattening a hierarchy.
 Remove multiple values
 - Makelist same as makeset, but keeps duplicate values.
+- By default they only return 128 items

 ## Basic example